coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 .. cmd:: Print Classes

-   Print the list of declared classes in the current context.
+   Print the list of declared coercion classes in the current context.

 .. cmd:: Print Coercions